Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Combination sleepers who rotate positions overnight
+• Combination sleepers who change positions overnight

 Where it falls short:

-• Firm-lovers may still prefer #6
+• Firm seekers may still prefer #6

 Details

-• Available sizes: Twin, TwinXL, Full, Queen, King, Cali King, Split-Top, Split King (plus H-Bed options)
+• Available sizes: Twin, TwinXL, Full, Queen, King, Cali King, Split-Top, Split King, plus H-Bed options

-• Type: dual support hybrid
+• Type: Dual support hybrid

-• Trial: 120-night risk-free trial
+• Trial: 120-night risk-free trial (delivery-area limits may apply)

 Juna #8 – Plush Power

-On the #8, the surface felt immediately more forgiving—my shoulders sank in with less “pushback,” and I could stay on my side longer before wanting to shift.
-Mia noticed it right away: her outer hip pressure eased, and her shoulder didn’t feel jammed upward.
-Jenna described it as “soft, but not sloppy,” especially when she and Ethan sprawled toward the edges during weekend lounging.
-Marcus liked the comfort, but he also flagged that he needed to stay mindful of his stomach-sleep time; too much belly-down on a softer top can pull the hips forward, and he felt that risk more here than on #6 or #7.
+Mia noticed the same thing—outer hip pressure eased, and her shoulder didn’t feel jammed upward.
+Jenna called it “soft, but not sloppy,” even when she and Ethan lounged closer to the edges.
+Marcus liked the comfort but flagged a trade-off: too much stomach time on a plusher top can pull the hips forward, and he felt that risk here more than on #6 or #7.

 What we liked:

-• Comfortable for side-sleep starts and long stretches
+• Comfortable for long side-sleep stretches

 Who it is best for: